ipfs/community/DOCS_STYLEGUIDE.md

 - Keep in mind you are writing for an international audience.
 Use more common words wherever you can.
 For example, say “short” instead of “compact.”
 [Plainlanguage.gov](https://plainlanguage.gov/guidelines/words/use-simple-words-phrases/) has a good list of examples.
 - Use specific terminology rather than abstract terminology wherever possible.
 If an abstract term is the best fit, make sure to descibe the context and meaning you are using it for.

     The most common example of this in IPFS is the term “node.”
-If you are talking about a process running IPFS, try using “peer” or “IPFS instance” instead, or at least clarify it by saying “-IPFS- node.”
+If you are talking about a process running IPFS, try using “peer” or “IPFS instance” instead, or at least clarify it by saying “*IPFS* node.”

 ## Headings